The Moth Radio Hour: Question Marks

 Classic standard, yada, yada, yada.

-And then he turns to his colleagues and he said, But I also want to share with the group that I have done some of my own independent research on Dr.
+And then he turns to his colleagues and he said, but I also want to share with the group that I have done some of my own independent research on Dr.

 Matthews, and I have found out a few cool new facts about her.

+Not classic, not standard.
 Dear God, Google, what have you done?
+Okay.

-so I'm wondering where we're going with this.
+So I'm wondering where we're going with this.
+And the gentleman continues.

-Matthews is a poet, one of those performing poets.
+He says, so I have discovered that Dr. Matthews is a poet, one of those performing poets.

+You know, they call them spoken word artists.
 So please understand that at this time and period, this is the rise of the era of slam poetry, competition poetry.

 Deaf poetry jam is on the television.

 Poets are loud and challenging the status quo in every other verse.
+This is what he's talking about.

-And he says, well, but you know, I mean, I like what she is doing so much better than some of this other stuff that I've been hearing lately.
+And he he says, well, but you know, I mean, I like what she is doing so much better than some of this other stuff that I've been hearing lately.

 Her work just seems so much more nuanced and intelligent and articulate.